-Kitchen Project
+Kitchen project

-At the year end, the trustees designated £17,000 to install new equipment and improve safety.
+In the previous year the trustees designated £17,000 to install new equipment and improve safety.
+The entire amount was spent during the year.

-Wi-Fi Project
+Wi-Fi project

-At the year end, the trustees designated £10,500 to upgrade Wi-Fi connection throughout the school.
+In the previous year the trustees designated £10,500 to upgrade Wi-Fi connection throughout the school.
+The entire amount was spent during the year.